- Computer & Internet Use Policy

 Most reference materials and most Local History Collection materials do not circulate.

 Due dates for materials are printed on the material at checkout.
 A printed receipt of materials with the due date is available upon request.

 Limits on items that may be checked out:

 Total number of items: 100 (Includes items from other Evergreen Indiana Libraries)

 Individuals who are homebound and unable to visit the library may request materials delivered to their home through Outreach Services.

 All materials at the library are available to all library patrons.
 Patrons with a valid library card may request any circulating library material that is “on order” or owned by the library.
 When the material becomes available, staff will notify the patron.
 The item will be placed on the hold shelf for seven days from notification.
+New DVDs will be held for 3 days.
 Patrons should notify staff if they no longer need a requested item.
 System-wide, up to twenty holds may be placed on allowable items from the Evergreen Indiana Libraries.

 Materials may be renewed in the library at the circulation desk, by telephone, by email, or online from the library website.
-Most materials can be renewed once.
+Most materials can be renewed twice.
+DVDs are renewable for one week.
 Materials with holds may not be renewed.